Shaillydeep/Portfolio/README.md

 ## 👋 Introduction

 This is the source code for my personal portfolio website, built with [Vue.js](https://vuejs.org/) ([Vue 3](https://vuejs.org/guide/introduction.html) recommended).
-It showcases my skills, projects, and experience as a [Your Profession/Area of Expertise, e.g., Front-end Developer, Data Analyst].
+It showcases my skills, projects, and experience as a Front-end Developer, Data Analyst.

 ## 🚀 Live Demo